AUTOMATED SEAM WELDING (ASW)

 7. A built-in storage area is included above the seam welder’s mainstay.
 Tools or consumables may be stored in this area, keeping them within easy reach and reducing down time.

-8. The seam welder mainstay incorporates an accessible area that may be used for mounting the welding and motion controls, depending on the complexity of the Seam Welding Systems.
+8. The automated seam welding machines mainstay incorporates an accessible area that may be used for mounting the welding and motion controls, depending on the complexity of the Automated Seam Welding Systems.
 Having this area available for housing control components helps reduce the number of items that may otherwise have been mounted to the weld head carriage.

 10. The adjustable height seamer mandrel accommodates materials of various thicknesses and is plumbed to accept water cooling to help draw heat out of the weld joint.
 The seamer mandrel is supplied with one (1) standard copper backup insert.
 The groove in the insert is machined to match the material type and thickness that is being welded, as specified by the client.

 11. Foot-activated tape switches are used to operate the pneumatic clamping and unclamping of the seam welder fingers.
-A single tape switch is mounted to the back leg of the seam welder and controls the back clamping fingers, while dual tape switches are mounted to the front leg and control the front and back clamping fingers respectively.
+A single tape switch is mounted to the back leg of the automated seam welding machine and controls the back clamping fingers, while dual tape switches are mounted to the front leg and control the front and back clamping fingers respectively.

 ARC VIEWING CAMERA